SoumeyaH/activities_week_02/README.md

 we could use media queries or css grid instead of flexbox

 ### What e-commerce websites can you find that are using flexbox properties to help organize their components and layouts?

+amazon

+### What are vendor prefixes, and how are they useful?

+prefix added to experimental/nonstandard css properties and javascript api's eg -webkit- -moz- useful for experimenting with ideas without them breaking the code.